great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 <details>
 <summary>

-### If you still need to initialize your Data Context...
+### If you haven't initialized your Data Context

 </summary>

-Please see the appropriate guide from the following:
+See one of the following guides:

 <DataContextInitializeQuickOrFilesystem />